Vyral/john-schuster-consumer/_posts/2025-08-28-how-the-realvitalize-program-helps-twin-cities-homes-sell-faster.md

 enclosure_type: video/mp4
 enclosure_time: '11993177'
 use_youtube_image: false
-youtube_alternate_image: /uploads/how-the-realvitalize-program-helps-twin-cities-homes-sell-faster.jpg
+youtube_alternate_image: >-
+  /uploads/how-the-realvitalize-program-helps-twin-cities-homes-sell-faster-1.jpg
 youtube_code: OgI4FjSAH1U
 ---
 {% include author-box.html %} {% include cta-main-box.html %}

 One of the most common questions sellers ask is: *“Should I make updates before selling?”* It’s a fair concern.
 Strategic updates can help your home sell faster and for a higher price.
 Buyers are more likely to act quickly and offer top dollar on a home that looks move-in ready.
 But the challenge lies in balancing time, cost, and knowing which improvements actually matter to buyers.

-**That’s where the** [Coldwell Banker Exclusive RealVitalize Program](https://coldwellbankerelite.com/realvitalize) **comes in.** This program takes the stress out of pre-sale improvements by fronting the costs for you.
+**That’s where the** [Coldwell Banker Exclusive RealVitalize Program](https://coldwellbankerelite.com/realvitalize){: target="_blank" rel="noopener"} **comes in.** This program takes the stress out of pre-sale improvements by fronting the costs for you.
 That means you can refresh your home without paying anything until closing.
 Here’s how the RealVitalize Program works:

 {% include pullquote.html %}